-5. While holding down the bootloader button on the Kakute F4, plug it into your PC via USB.
+5. While holding down the bootloader button on the Kakute F7, plug it into your PC via USB.
 The ImpulseRC Driver Fixer should complete successfully.
+The bootloader button is quite small.
+Use a plastic tool to press it.
+If you use a metal tool like a screwdriver tip, be careful not to damage it.
+Use the flat of the tool and not the tip.